nbasic/mathematical-chemistry/README.md

-# mathematical-chemistry
+# Mathematical Chemistry

-Material from the course Mathematical Chemistry (UP FAMNIT)
+Material from the course Mathematical Chemistry (UP FAMNIT).